jayharvey/angular-styleguide/a1/README.md

     *Why?*: Karma is easy to configure to run once or automatically when you change your code.

-    *Why?*: Karma hooks into your Continuous Integration process easily on its own or through Grunt or Gulp.
+    *Why?*: Karma hooks into your Continuous Integration process easily on its own or through Gulp.

     *Why?*: Some IDE's are beginning to integrate with Karma, such as [WebStorm](http://www.jetbrains.com/webstorm/) and [Visual Studio](https://visualstudiogallery.msdn.microsoft.com/02f47876-0e7a-4f6c-93f8-1af5d5189225).

-    *Why?*: Karma works well with task automation leaders such as [Grunt](http://gruntjs.com/) (with [grunt-karma](https://github.com/karma-runner/grunt-karma)) and [Gulp](http://gulpjs.com/).
+    *Why?*: Karma works well with task automation leaders ([Gulp](http://gulpjs.com/)).
 When using Gulp, use [Karma](https://github.com/karma-runner/karma) directly and not with a plugin as the API can be called directly.

     ```javascript
     /* recommended */